Work in Progress

 - Katherine Mordaunt (1841 - ?) was born in Ireland.
 In the 1901 Canadian census, a Catherine Mordaunt, unmarried, born 1841, was lodging with the Paul family in Newburg (Village), Addington, Ontario.
 She was not listed in the 1911 census.

-- James Mordaunt (1843 - before 1920) was born in Ireland.
+- James Mordaunt (October 12th, 1843 - 1st December 1920, with thanks to his great great grandaughter, Theresa, see below) was born in Ireland.
 He had moved on to Spalding, Menominee, MI, with his English born second wife, Hannah, by the time of the 1880 census via Canada and Illinois.
 He was described as a laborer and on that work raised a large family.
 I am grateful to his great great grandson, William Mordaunt, for filling in many gaps with family information from John's son Charles and from railway records at the Minnesota History Center.
 John had married 1.
 Mary Catherine Kenny (abt.1842/3/4 - ?) who was also Irish, or perhaps Canadian of Irish descent, in about 1862.
 He married 2.
 Hannah Brown (abt.
 1846 - before 1898) in about 1874 according to the Latter Day Saints IGI, not authenticated by any source.
 None of these sources make it clear when Mary died and who was the mother of which child.

 Having born perhaps ten children in twenty years, Hannah died, probably from exhaustion, and on 24th May 1898, John married Johanna Balduc (abt.
 1867 - before 1930?), a widow? née Sullivan from Michigan of Irish parents.
 They were recorded in Gogebic in the 1900 census with four of her children from her previous marriage.
 In the 1910 census they were living in Ironwood Ward 6, Gogebic, MI, with her three youngest children, listed under the name Mordaunt.
 Johanna was recorded as a widow in the 1920 census, living with one of her daughters.
 She was not recorded in the 1930 census.